the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-coworking.md

 Naomi Penfold and Stefanie Butland have written about their 1:1 coworking format in this post: [Online Co-working Partnerships are Community of Practice in Action](https://www.cscce.org/2020/02/04/online-co-working-partnerships-are-community-of-practice-in-action/#more-3009).
 While reviewing this chapter, Naomi described their 1:1 call format in contrast with _The Turing Way_ group format as follows:

-> In the co-working calls I have, it's 1:1 and we often spend 20 minutes in the beginning catching up and talking about our progress since last time.
+> In the co-working calls I have, it's 1:1 and we often spend 20 minutes, in the beginning, catching up and talking about our progress since last time.
 If there is something we want to discuss more intensely, we allocate 30 minutes of our call time to that, for example, one of us asking the other how to troubleshoot something.
 For the time in between, we do a few quiet working sessions (sometimes 25 minutes, sometimes longer).
 This is likely a combination of a co-mentoring call and a co-working Pomodoro call, and it works well for me.